 I wondered what kind of examples that this lady is setting for her kids?
 That queues jumping and demanding things from other people is good?

-Back then, parents still worried on making sure their kids acted and carried themselves in the right way.
-Some of the current parents simply too thick skinned to understand that things they do and say influences their kids and in turn instill the same negative elements in them.
+Back then, parents still worried about making sure their kids acted and carried themselves in the right way.
+Some of the current parents simply too thick-skinned to understand that things they do and say influences their kids and in turn instil the same negative elements in them.

 Food for thought for parents and parents to be…